 Thanks to perimenopause, your vagina will go through some significant changes.
 As estrogen levels fall, your vagina walls will become thinner and drier.
 This is called vaginal atrophy.

 - Increased risk of STDs

 Having regular sex can be good for your vaginal health.This is because blood flow to the vagina increases, keeping it elastic.

 If you are dealing with dryness, you can use moisturizing vaginal creams, or estrogen creams to fight this problem.
 However, if you prefer a more natural treatment, you can try applying a little bit of olive oil or coconut oil to keep your vagina hydrated.

 Your vaginal health in your 50s and up

-By this time of life, you’re probably not menstruating any longer and your estrogen levels are low.
+By this time of life, you’re probably not menstruating anymore and your estrogen levels are low.
 Your vulva may seem to have shrunk and you may experience vaginal atrophy.

 The acidity of your vagina may be affected as well, and your risk of bacterial infections may go up.

-In addition, your low estrogen can also affect your urinary tract, and atrophy can occur in your urethra as well.
+In addition, low estrogen levels can also affect your urinary tract.
+Additionally, atrophy can occur in your urethra as well.
 This can lead to an overactive bladder and leaking.

 In these cases, you can turn to oral or vaginal hormone therapy to help reduce the symptoms.
-But this isn’t an option for some women.
-There are other remedies:
+However, this isn’t an option for some women.
+Nevertheless, there are other remedies: